mpi4py/mpi4py/DESCRIPTION.rst

 * Process groups and communication domains

-  + Creation of new intra/inter communicators
+  + creation of new intra/inter communicators
-  + Cartesian & graph topologies
+  + creation/query of Cartesian & graph topologies

 * Parallel input/output: